equinor/res2df/docs/csv2res.rst

 csv2res
 =======

-Some of the modules inside res2df is able to write Eclipse include files from dataframes (in the format dumped by res2df).
-This makes it possible to produce Eclipse input data in any application that can write CSV files, and use this tool to convert it into Eclipse include files, or it can facilitate operations/manipulations of an existing deck using any tool that can work on CSV files, by first running res2csv on an input file, transforming it, and writing back using csv2res.
+Some of the modules inside res2df is able to write reservoir files from dataframes (in the format dumped by res2df).
+This makes it possible to produce reservoir input data in any application that can write CSV files, and use this tool to convert it into reservoir files, or it can facilitate operations/manipulations of an existing deck using any tool that can work on CSV files, by first running res2csv on an input file, transforming it, and writing back using csv2res.